frhl/wes_ko_ukbb/scripts/permute/README.md

 # Permutation pipeline

+* Note, that `03_permute.sh` will result in the submission of thousands of jobs.
+Please test on chromosome 21 before submitting for all chromosomes.
+* Note, that we currently consider phased and unphased hets as the same when specifying the underlying distibution for drawing knockouts (i.e. MAC is not relevant here).

 ## Overview
 | Script                            | Description                                   | Requires output from |
 | -                                 | -                                             | - |